 The American crocodile is one of the largest crocodilians in the world, but also one of the shyest.
 In the U.S., they can only be found in brackish waters of South Florida.

-Florida is actually the only place in the world where you can find both alligators and crocodiles naturally occurring in the wild.
-American crocodiles are highly seagoing, and can do so as they excrete salt from a gland located near their tongue.
+Did you know that Florida is the only place in the world where you can find both alligators and crocodiles naturally coexisting in the wild?

-Crocodiles have eyes, ears, and nostrils on the top of their head, which allows them to be almost completely submerged while still being aware of their surroundings.
+The eyes, ears, and nostrils of a Crocodile are located on the top of their head, allowing them to be almost completely submerged underwater while still being aware of their surroundings.

 Small mammals, birds, fish

-Size, strong bite, strong tail, good swimmers, camouflage
+Size, strong bite and tail, good swimmers, camouflage

 Up to 70 years